Research Interests: Digital Marketing, Influence, Word of Mouth, Natural Language Processing, Viral Marketing

 His recent work uses natural language processing to pull behavioral insights from text data (e.g., predicting song success from lyrics, movie success from scripts, and customer satisfaction from service calls).
 He co-founded the Technology and Behavioral Science Initiative and helps host an interdisciplinary conference on Behavioral Insights from Text.

-Jonah Berger (Forthcoming), What Gets Shared, and Why?
+Jonah Berger (2025), What Gets Shared, and Why?
 Interpersonal Communication andWord of Mouth, Annual Review of Psychology.

 Grant Packard, Yang Li, Jonah Berger (2024), When Language Matters, Journal of Consumer Research.